bougueil/superls/README.md

 [![CI](https://github.com/bougueil/superls/actions/workflows/ci.yml/badge.svg)](https://github.com/bougueil/superls/actions/workflows/ci.yml)

 <!-- MDOC !-->
-A multi volumes files indexer and search engine elixir CLI (Linux).
+A multi volumes files indexer and search engine CLI (elixir, Linux).

 ### Indexing
-  `superls` analyzes the filenames of a volume, extracts the filename tags and other file attributes such as size, and builds an index for the volume.
+  `superls` analyzes the filenames of a volume, extracts the filename tags and other file attributes such as size, date and builds an index for the volume.

-  Unless a store name is given (-s), volume indexes are grouped together in the `default` store.
+  Unless a store name is given (-s), all volume indexes are stored in the `default` store folder.

   Stores are saved compressed and optionally password encrypted.